IGITUGraz/LSNN-official/README.md

-Copyright (C) 2019 the LSNN team, TU Graz

-# LSNN: Efficient spiking recurrent neural networks
+# LSNN: Long short-term memory Spiking Neural Networks

 This repository provides a tensorflow library and a tutorial train a recurrent spiking neural network (ours is called LSNN).
 For more details about LSNN see [1].
 This model uses a method of network rewiring to keep a sparse connectivity during training, this method is called DEEP R and is described in [2].